ptr727/PlexCleaner/README.md

 - The 7-Zip commandline tool should be in `Tools\7Zip\x64\7za.exe`
 - Update all the required tools to the latest version by running:
   - `PlexCleaner.exe --settings PlexCleaner.json checkfornewtools`
   - The tool version information will be stored in `Tools\Tools.json`
+- Keep the tools updated by periodically running the `checkfornewtools` command.

 ## Usage